You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Serious Vascepa Side Effects

-* Pancreatitis: Vascepa has been linked to an increased risk of pancreatitis, a serious condition that can cause inflammation of the pancreas.
+* Pancreatitis: Vascepa has been linked to an increased risk of pancreatitis, a serious and potentially life-threatening condition.
+If you experience severe abdominal pain, nausea, vomiting, or diarrhea, seek medical attention immediately.

 When to Alert Your Doctor